 Why am I deconstructing my faith?

 Deconstruction is not the opposite of faith — it is more often what faith does when it grows up.
-An honest answer that does not try to argue you out of where you are.
+A careful answer that does not try to argue you out of where you are.

-"Deconstruction" is one of those words that means very different things to different people.
+Deconstruction is one of those words that means very different things to different people.
 To some it sounds like apostasy; to others like therapy; to others like the most honest thing they have done in years.
-We are going to take the word at face value — that something you were given is not holding up the way you were told it would, and you are trying to figure out what is actually true.
+This page takes the word at face value — that something you were given is not holding up the way you were told it would, and you are trying to figure out what is actually true.

 A short, honest answer